FrozenNode/Laravel-Administrator/readme.md

 ### Data Models

 This bundle was designed to take advantage of the data models that already exist on your site (normally in `application/models`).
-Administrator data models should be, at their base, some form of an Eloquent data model with several additional required properties.
+Administrator data models should ultimately extend from an Eloquent data model with several additional required properties ($columns, $filters, $edit ...see below for info on these).
 As long as you provide the fully-qualified class name in the config (see above), Administrator will be able to use the model.
 This means that you have several organizational options:

 - Use your existing Eloquent models and add the required properties

 - Create new models that extend your existing Eloquent models and prefix them with something like `Admin_` so there are no namespace collisions.
 This would allow you to keep your Administrator properties separated from your regular models.

-- (preferred) Create new models that uses the same name as and extend your existing Eloquent models and namespace them to something like `AdminModels`.
+- (preferred) Create new models that extend your existing Eloquent models and namespace them to something like `AdminModels`.
 This also would separate your Administrator properties from your base model.

-The last option has (in my opinion) the best of all worlds: it would allow you to retain your clear model names, avoid namespace collisions, and keep your Administrator properties separated from your base models.
+The last option has (in my opinion) the best of all worlds: it would allow you to retain your clear model names, avoid namespace collisions, and keep your Administrator properties separated from your regular Eloquent models.

-What I like to do is create a directory under my models (or entities, or however you define it) directory called `admin`.
+What I like to do is create a directory under my models directory called `admin`.
 Each of the models in this directory can extend any Eloquent-based class (which means Eloquent, Aware, or your base models)

 #### Extending from Eloquent
 <pre>